SOMERSET COUNTY FAIR

 Entries may be sent to the Secretary of the Somerset County Fair Inc., P.O.
 Box 55, Meyersdale, Pa.
 15552, accompanied by an entry form properly filled out.
 Any costs entailed in the delivery of such articles are to be borne by the exhibitor.

-The Fair will use all care to insure the safety of animals or articles sent for exhibition after arrival but will not be responsible for any damage or loss that may occur.
+The Fair will use all care to ensure the safety of animals or articles sent for exhibition after arrival but will not be responsible for any damage or loss that may occur.

 EXHIBITORS ARE RESPECTFULLY REQUESTED TO FORWARD TO THE SECRETARY, MEYERSDALE, PA., AT LEAST ONE WEEK BEFORE THE OPENING DAY, A LIST OF THEIR ENTRIES, GIVING THE DEPARTMENT, CLASS NUMBER AND NAME OF EACH ANIMAL OR ARTICLE FOR EXHIBITION.